 - Every time you paper to the bottom of a wall, double check that the pattern matches and there are no gaps.
-Hesketh says “if there are bubbles, or mismatches, just loosely pull the paper back and brush it back down - the paper is forgiving”.
+If there are bubbles, or mismatches, just loosely pull the paper back and brush it back down - the paper is forgiving.

-- Once you start getting paper on the walls, don’t worry about taking breaks or pausing for the night, Hesketh says “you can pick up wherever you left off - just make sure to reapply the paste”.
-Smith's golden rule is that patience is key.
-"You need to leave the lining to dry for at least 12 hoursbefore putting up the wallpaper."
+- Once you start getting paper on the walls, don’t worry about taking breaks or pausing for the night, you can pick up wherever you left off - just make sure to reapply the paste.

 Which glue to use for hanging wallpaper

-Getting this right is one of the most important aspects.
-“I would recommend ready mixed paste instead of powder.
-Try Solvite or Albany, and follow the brand’s instructions,” says Smith.
+Getting the wallpaper glue right is one of the most important aspects.
+We would recommend ready mixed paste instead of powder.
+Try Solvite or Albany, and follow the brand’s instructions.